New Zealand PM Jacinda Ardern returns from maternity leave

 Indeed, even when on maternity leave, Ms Ardern - New Zealand's youngest prime minister since 1856 - continued to read cabinet papers and was consulted on significant issues.

-And Ms Ardern proved herself a very capable multi-tasker in a video she shared last week, showing her with a pile of papers to ready to read for the week ahead, while rocking her daughter's cot.
+And Ms Ardern proved herself a very capable multi-tasker in a video she shared last week, showing her with a pile of papers to read for the week ahead, while rocking her daughter's cot.

 The late Benazir Bhutto was the first elected world leader to give birth in office in 1990.